NNPDF/eko/doc/source/code/Utilities.rst

   You can noticed that :meth:`eko.thresholds.ThresholdsAtlas.path` are always ordered according to `nf` and not `Q2` scales.
   This property is used in |VFNS| to determine if a path is backward or not modifying the way the different patches are matched.

-.. include:: IO-tabs/ThresholdConfig.rst

-- :class:`eko.strong_coupling.StrongCoupling` Implementation of the :ref:`theory/pQCD:strong coupling`
+- :class:`eko.strong_coupling.StrongCoupling`: Implementation of the :ref:`theory/pQCD:strong coupling`

+  .. include:: IO-tabs/StrongCoupling.rst

-- :class:`eko.interpolation.InterpolatorDispatcher` Implementation of the :doc:`../theory/Interpolation`
+- :class:`eko.interpolation.InterpolatorDispatcher`: Implementation of the :doc:`../theory/Interpolation`

+  .. include:: IO-tabs/InterpolatorDispatcher.rst